-- 5.1.1 From the adoption of the first Code of Conduct in 2002 and subsequently in 2007 and 2012, training sessions have been held regularly either by external providers North West Employers', Bevan Brittan and Weightmans Solicitors or in-house.
-With the introduction of the revised Code of Conduct in 2007 we moved to the Annual Seminar/Workshop.
-These were useful case study sessions with model answers which has continued to be a successful mode of training. - 5.1.2 An in-house training session, held on 20 November 2013 at the Council Offices in Ormskirk, was delivered on the Code of Conduct and a Training Pack was issued to all Standards Committee Members, Borough Councillors, Parish Clerks and Parish Councillors in West Lancashire.
-This comprised the West Lancashire Borough Council and Parish Councils Members' Code of Conduct and a set of notes and case studies with model answers.
+- 5.1.1 From the adoption of the first Code of Conduct in 2002 and subsequently those adopted in 2007 and 2012, training sessions have been held regularly either by external providers North West Employers', Bevan Brittan and Weightmans Solicitors or in-house.
+With the introduction of the revised Code of Conduct in 2007 we moved to an Annual Seminar/Workshop.
+These were useful case study sessions with model answers which has continued to be a successful mode of training. - 5.1.2 An in-house training session, held on 14 May 2015 at the Council Offices in Ormskirk, was delivered on the Code of Conduct and a Training Pack was issued to all Standards Committee Members, Borough Councillors, Parish Clerks and Parish Councillors in West Lancashire.
+This comprised the West Lancashire Borough Council and Parish Councils Members' Code of Conduct, information in relation to the Code of Recommended Practice on Publicity, the DCLG Guidance to Councillors on Personal Interests and a set of notes and case studies with model answers.
+Additionally, the training pack provided information on the Planning Protocol.